dennyboby/skid_steering_odometry/README.md

     source ~/skid_steering_ws/devel/setup.bash

 ## 4. Run
-This section discusses the setup of parameters and running different launch file.
+This section discusses the setup of parameters and running different launch files.

 ### i.
 Setup parameters
 The parameters that needs to configured can be found in the [skid_param.yaml](https://github.com/dennyboby/skid_steering_odometry/tree/master/skid_steering/config/skid_param.yaml)